Want to your chance of being a victim?

 Since it’s tough to get your hands on professionally monitored security systems for testing without being on their payroll (as an affiliate), I’ll stick to the DIY systems that I have experience with.

-Of those, I think the best security systems of 2016 were:
+Of those, I think the best security systems of 2017 are:

 I gave them both the same rating for slightly different reasons.
 Both support IFTTT to let you integrate easily with other systems.
 And while Scout is a little more expensive, their integration with Amazon’s Echo is really neat if you’re into that sort of thing.
 On the other hand, iSmartAlarm is a great value and has the camera integration to boot!

 But, my needs may be different than yours!
 For example, I would personally go for a home automation system and use it for security.
-The Staples Connect is a great choice for the average person.
+The Samsung SmartThings system is a great choice for the average person.

-Keep reading to see how your priorities may lead you to another security system that the ones I like.
+Keep reading to see how your priorities may lead you to another security system than the ones I like.

 If you found this page, then you probably are already convinced that you want an alarm system.
 If not, take a look at this video to see just how easy it is to get into your house by walking through the front door with a bump key.